What do we mean by health data?

 - The people working on it are reputable.

-Data access requests will be reviewed by the project team and also an advisory body made up of patients and members of the public, known as the Data Trust Committee.
-The Data Trust Committee will discuss proposals for data use and make recommendations based on what they feel is in the public’s best interest.
-Data will only be shared if the Data Trust Committee are in agreement.
+Data access requests are reviewed by the project team and also an advisory body made up of patients and members of the public, known as the Data Trust Committee.
+The Data Trust Committee discuss proposals for data use and make recommendations based on what they feel is in the public’s best interest.
+Data is only shared if the Data Trust Committee are in agreement.